teuton-software/asker/docs/inputs/tables.md

 # Learn tables

-Now, we are going to learn keywords:
+Now, we are going to learn theses keywords:
 * table
 * row
 * col